curry-packages/curry-source/README.md

   annotations to mark deterministic operations as described in
   <http://dx.doi.org/10.1007/978-3-319-51676-9_1>

-* 'Language.Curry.CheckOperations`: check the correct use of [set functions](http://doi.acm.org/10.1145/1599410.1599420)
+* `Language.Curry.CheckOperations`: check the correct use of [set functions](http://doi.acm.org/10.1145/1599410.1599420)
   and whether some auxiliary operations are not used, mainly the non-strict equality operation `Prelude.=:<=` which used